jmcdo29/ogma/apps/docs/docs/nestjs/service.md

 `{ bufferLogs: true }` was added in Nest v8.
 For before v8, you can either pass `{logger: false}` or no options object

 :::

+## Log and LogAll Decorators

+As of 3.2.0, `@ogma/nestjs-module` has two new decorators on the scene: `@Log()` and `@LogAll()`.
+This decorator will automatically add a method start and method end log to your class methods and add how long the method took to the end message.
+There is one limitation that should bne kept in mind: these decorators **do not** work on controller methods, because of how Nest creates the route handlers via a proxy.
+This should not be too big of a deal however, because the interceptor essentially acts to add the same data, just without the "start" log.

+By default, the added code will assume you have a `logger` property as a part of the class, however, if you'd like to use a different property you can pass it to the `@Log()` decorator.

+As it can get tedious to add the decorator to every method, there's also the `@LogAll()` decorator which will find your class's methods and apply the `@Log()` decorator for you.
+You can customize the logger property the same way with this decorator too.

+Lastly, the added code by default will log at the `fine` level as this will end up adding a lot of data to your logs and can be considered noisy, but is also useful for tracing down time sinks.
+If you want to log at a higher level, you can pass a different level to the `traceMethod` option in your `OgmaModule.forRoot()` configuration.